 Chest Pain During Pregnancy

 Many things can cause chest pain during your pregnancy, and it’s important to keep in mind that a pregnant mother is inevitably going to experience some pains.
-Chest pain, although scary at times, can be normal.
+Chest pain, although scary at times, is not necessarily abnormal.
 It may be caused by certain foods, or it can be the sign that something else is very wrong.
 If you’re experiencing chest pains during your pregnancy, you should not wait to contact your doctor.
-This way, your doctor can determine the cause of the pain, and how to treat it.

 Causes of Chest Pain During Pregnancy